-Just 1km (0.6 miles) further west you’ll come across Charlie’s Cafe & Beach Hire where you can stop for an oversized sandwich and/or hire a kayak to explore more of this lagoon paradise.
+Just 1 km (0.6 mi) further west you’ll come across Charlie’s Cafe & Beach Hire where you can stop for an oversized sandwich and/or hire a kayak to explore more of this lagoon paradise.

 A further couple of hundred metres from Charlie’s is the Mairie Nui Gardens, which is well worth a stroll for its gorgeous tropical displays.
 Entry is by donation and is one of the 20 Free & Cheap Things to Do on Rarotonga.

-As you leave Titikaveka, lookout for a dirt road that runs alongside the beach lined with coconut palms.
-Opposite Papa’aroa College, this is Papa’aroa Beach, which offers a scenic beach and “Hollywood Boulevard” photo opportunity – see the 10 Best Beaches on Rarotonga.
+As you leave Titikaveka, look out for a dirt road that runs alongside the beach lined with coconut palms.
+Opposite Papa’aroa College is Papa’aroa Beach, which offers a scenic beach and “Hollywood Boulevard” photo opportunity – see the 10 Best Beaches on Rarotonga.

 The next village area you’ll come across is Vaimaanga.
-At the eastern end is the Avaavaroa Passage where you can freedom snorkel with turtles thanks to the lifeguard services of Snorkel Cook Islands – just make sure you book beforehand, which can be done via Viator or Tripadvisor.
+At the eastern end is the Avaavaroa Passage where you can freedom snorkel with turtles thanks to the lifeguard services of Snorkel Cook Islands – just make sure you book beforehand.

 Vaimaanga to Black Rock (via Arorangi)